dojo/docs/dojo/place.rst

     <span>1</span>
   </p>

-In the fragment above the <p> node will have 3 children: a text node (spaces and a newline), the <span> node, and another text node (spaces and a newline).
-Be careful when using markup.
-For example the next fragment will have just one <span> node as a child:
+In the fragment above the <p> node will have 3 children: a text node (spaces and a newline), the <span> node, and another text node (spaces and a newline). **Be careful when using markup like that!** For example the next fragment will have just one <span> node as a child:

 .. code-block :: html
   :linenos: